<HOME

 The PFS-135A foot switch and electrical safety

 First, I needed the mechanical foot switch / pedal itself.
 There's plenty of cheap plasticky foot switches / pedals available, but I soon found the PFS-135A, which is totally hardcore.
 It has an all-metal construction, and it looks pretty serious as well!
-(And it was immediately available locally, which helps a lot.)
+(And it was immediately available locally, which also helped choosing.)
 It's pretty generic and no-name, available from many electronics suppliers, and quite cheap.
 Most reviews I saw on the Net rated it very highly.
 It is specified for 250 VAC and 10 A, and it has an SPDT microswitch and a 1.8 m cord with three wires, connected to the common, normally open and normally closed terminals of the switch.

 There is no safety ground wire to this metal-chassis device, which is why some reviews on the Net claim it is a death machine, and only suitable for switching low voltages, e.g. for controlling a relay.